Surety Bonds

 Surety bonds

 Surety bonds act as a contract between a business, a client, and an insurance company.
-They guarantee the insurer will reimburse the client if the business fails to deliver contracted services.
+They guarantee the surety company will reimburse the client if the business fails to deliver contracted services.

 Why are surety bonds important?